HVML/PurC/README.md

 </div>
 ```

-### Goals
+### Our Solution

-HVML is a general purpose dynamic markup language, mainly used to generate
+HVML is a programmable markup language.
+Like HTML, HVML uses markups to define
+program structure and data, but unlike HTML, HVML is programmable and dynamic.

-actual XML/HTML document content.
-HVML realizes the ability to
-dynamically generate and update XML/HTML documents through
+HVML realizes the dynamic generation and update function of data and XML/HTML
+documents through a limited number of action tags and dynamic JSON expressions
-data-driven action tags and preposition attributes; HVML also provides
+that can be used to define attributes and content; HVML also provides mechanisms
-methods to integrate with existing programming languages, such as C/C++,
+to interact with the runtime of an existing programming language, such as
-Python, Lua, and JavaScript, thus supporting more complex functions.
+C/C++, Python, Lua, etc., so as to provide strong technical support for these
+programming languages to utilize Web front-end technology outside the browser.
+From this perspective, HVML can also be regarded as a glue language.

 The classical `helloworld` program in HVML looks like: